kcirerick/hearth-gmail-service/README.md

 Creates a back-end service that interacts with the gmail API to retrieve contact information from email exchanges.

-# Follow the following steps to run this code on your local machine:
+# Running the project locally:

 1) Clone the project to your github repo.